lawloretienne/QuickReturn/README.md

 QuickReturn is a library which showcases the QuickReturn UI pattern.
 It can be used for header views, footer views, or both header views and footer views.

-Support for ScrollView and ListView
+Support for RecyclerView, ListView, and ScrollView

 Comes with examples of Twitter, Facebook, and Google+ QuickReturn views